 Due to shipping costs and import taxes, it is not feasible to buy items in the US to have shipped to Brazil.
 We hope to soon be able to offer direct links to products that can be purchased in Brazil.
 For now, you can choose the item you want to purchase or put any amount of money towards, and specify on the donation page.
-When there, select “Wishlist items” under “Please direct my donation to:”.
-A box will appear where you can specify which item you would like your donation to go towards.
+When there, select “Wishlist items” from the dropdown menu.
+On the next page there is a box “Item I would like to buy”- you can specify which item you would like your donation to go towards there.
 Thank you!

 Backhoe and operator for 30 days